BlueMilkyh/Programiranje_cs_Vaje/README.md

-This is a Dummy Repo, used for training my C# Skills :)
+This is a dummy repo, used for training my C# Skills :)